top of page

 SDKs Are Not Languages

 Most “quantum programming” today occurs inside Python SDKs.
+While useful, SDKs suffer from structural limitations:

 • Logic is fragmented across host language constructs